egokick/ego-skill-composer/README.md

 **ConcatenateFilesByLabel**: This action concatenates the content of files based on provided labels.
 It first filters out empty or irrelevant labels from the task.Input, then searches for files in the input directory that contain any of the valid labels in their names.
 The contents of these files are concatenated and saved to a new file in the output directory, named after the label with a ".txt" extension.
 The path of this new file is then stored in task.FilePath, and a message is printed to indicate the completion of the file creation.

+## Data_Labelling_Text
+5
+.
+ONLY OUTPUT A MAXIMUM OF 4 LABELS, PICK THE MOST IMPORTANT LABELS ONLY.
+.

+wem, andes, asia
+The text you are labelling is confluence documentation of software features

+The text is about software, the 3 regions asia, wem and andes are important.